albinlundin/DurianGenomeAnalysis/README.md

 ![image](https://github.com/albinlundin/DurianGenomeAnalysis/blob/main/results/mummer/multiplot_filtered.png "Mummer multiplot")

 In this plot it is quite obvious that the assembly is quite a bit longer than reference sequence, but the continuous, red, diagonal line indicates that the content of the assembly is coherent with the reference, even if it consists of quite a few more contigs.

+#### Questions from the student manual regarding quality assessment
+* What do measures like N50, N90, etc. mean?
+How can they help you evaluate the quality of your assembly?
+Which measure is the best to summarize the quality of the assembly (N50, number of ORFs, completeness, total size, longest contig ...)

+N50 - Contigs of this length or longer are needed to cover 50% of the assembly length NG50 - Contigs of this length or longer are needed to cover 50% of the reference length L50 - This many contigs are needed to cover 50% of the assembly length LG50 - This many contigs are needed to cover 50% of the reference length NGA50 - Same as NG50, with the difference that any contigs containing missassemblies in regard to the reference will be broken into smaller contigs
+LGA50 - Same as LG50, with the difference that any contigs containing missassemblies in regard to the reference will be broken into smaller contigs
+For any of the metrics listed above the '50' can be changed to any number between 0 and 100, thus reflecting any other percentage of the assembly or reference length.
+For example, N75 means: Contigs of this length or longer are needed to cover 75% of the assembly length.

+* How does your assembly compare with the reference assembly?
+What can have caused the differences?

+The largest difference between my assembly and the reference is the length.
+As discussed above, this could have happened if the assembler overestimates how many times a repeat sequence is present in repeat region.
+* Why do you think your assembly is better/worse than the public one?

+I think my assembly is worse than the public available one, becuase of the vast number of contigs in the assembly as well as the many missassemblies.

+### Structural and functional annotation